Skip to content

 • Keep files short; link to documentation rather than embedding it.

-Hierarchical loading reduces context noise through structural separation.
+Hierarchical loading cuts context noise by separating instructions structurally.
 Fewer loaded instructions mean less risk of conflicting rules, lower token overhead before the first task token, and faster orientation.
 This applies the principle of least authority to context: each session receives only the knowledge its working location requires.

-Hierarchical scoping adds value only when each file stays concise and consistent.
-Conditions where a single root file is better:
+Hierarchical scoping helps only when each file stays concise and consistent.
+A single root file is better in these conditions:

-• Conflicting instructions across files: All loaded CLAUDE.md files are concatenated; the official docs note that "if two rules contradict each other, Claude may pick one arbitrarily."
+• Conflicting instructions across files: Claude Code concatenates all loaded CLAUDE.md files, and the Claude Code memory docs note that "if two rules contradict each other, Claude may pick one arbitrarily."
 A stale subdirectory file that contradicts updated root conventions silently wins for agent sessions in that directory.

-• Compliance degradation at scale: Splitting instructions across files does not lower the aggregate instruction load — see The Instruction Compliance Ceiling.
-Prefer trimming rules over adding more files.
+• Compliance degradation at scale: splitting instructions across files does not lower the total instruction load — see The Instruction Compliance Ceiling.
+Trim rules rather than add more files.

-• Maintenance fragmentation: When a shared convention changes, every directory-level file that documents it needs a manual update.
+• Maintenance fragmentation: when a shared convention changes, you must update every directory-level file that documents it.
 File renames leave CLAUDE.md behind while the root references the old path.

 Feedback